Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Introduction

 The discussion above demonstrates the importance of a theoretical study of nuclei as carriers of the UHE signal.
-The theoretical interest to UHE nuclei is also supported by the difficulties in reaching the highest energies by the acceleration of protons in astrophysical models.
-In the case of nuclei this problem is ameliorated because the maximum acceleration energy increases by a factor $Z$, the charge number of a nucleus, which is 26 for Iron.
+This study has important consequences not only on the interpretation of the observations on mass composition, but also on the spectrum and correlations.
+The theoretical interest on UHE nuclei is also supported by the difficulties in reaching the highest energies by the acceleration of protons in astrophysical models.
+In the case of nuclei this problem is ameliorated because the maximum acceleration energy increases by a factor $Z$, the charge number of the nucleus, which is up to $26$ in the case of Iron.

 Historically, the interest to UHE nuclei started from the hope to solve the UHECR puzzle, i.e. the absence of the GZK cutoff in observations, with the help of nuclei as signal carrier.
 In this case the energy of a CMB photon in the rest system of a nucleus with atomic mass number $A$ is $A$ times lower than for a proton of the same energy, thus photo-pion production is suppressed.